Best Bluetooth speakers 2023: portable speakers for every budget

 Sound, of course, should play a huge part in your decision, because there's absolutely no guarantee that two models of a similar price will end up sounding the same in terms of quality, audio presentation and general timbre.
 Some Bluetooth speakers will be peppy and exciting, while others will prioritise pulsating bass to get the party started.

 Size and power, too, should be a consideration.
 The Tribit Micro 2 is a handy little speaker to take into the shower or clip onto your rucksack during a hike, but you'll find it practically useless if you plan to rave away your nights to the sound of the best house, dance and electronic floor-fillers every weekend.
-A bigger option, like the JBL Charge 5, or models that allow daisy-chaining, will be more appropriate for ravers or users that prioritise loudness.
+A bigger option, like the JBL Charge 5, or models that allow daisy-chaining, will be more appropriate for ravers or users who prioritise loudness

 Generally, the more you spend the more features you get, such as multi-room functionality, higher-quality Bluetooth codec support (for aptX or aptX HD, for example), and the ability to answer calls hands-free.
 Some portable Bluetooth speakers even allow you to charge a smartphone or tablet using their own built-in battery.
 Naturally, you should only consider treating a buying decision as a box-ticking exercise based on the features you think you'd benefit from.